adunni33/HELLO-WORLD/README.md

 # HELLO-WORLD

 I am Anu, an aspiring designer
-I am going to be a one of the best designers in africa Watch out for me
+I am going to be a one of the best designers in Africa Watch out for me